 - Duration: A 2-day trip can help visitors explore the park’s many facets, including a drive around Rim Drive and stops at key viewpoints.
 Day visitors can focus on the Crater Lake rim, taking in panoramic views and perhaps embarking on a boat tour to Wizard Island.

-Which Parks are Best for RVs?
+Which National Parks are Best for RVs?

 Olympic National Park: